-Your Employee Assistance Program is a support service that can help you take the first step toward change.
+Your Employee and Family Assistance Program is a support service that can help you take the first step toward change.

 The teenage years can be tough for both teens and parents under any circumstances.
-Social and academic stresses, worries about body development, and general hormonal changes can lead to behavior challenges for parents and generalized depression for teens.
+Social and academic stresses, worries about body development, and general hormonal changes can lead to behaviour challenges for parents and generalized depression for teens.

 Add to these circumstances the bullying that gay or lesbian teens are frequently subject to, along with acute anxiety and emotional confusion, and it's not difficult to see why depression and suicide have become a serious problem.
 In fact, suicide attempts are up to four times more common among gay, lesbian and bisexual teens.